Jonalee/SRL-classifier/readme.txt

 Dutch Word Embeddings:
 https://github.com/clips/dutchembeddings
 A link to the used word embddings with instructions for the download.
-For this paper the version îcombined 160î was used and saved in a file called îword embeddings 160î in the same directory as the python scripts.
+For this paper the version ‚Äùcombined 160‚Äù was used and saved in a file called ‚Äùword embeddings 160‚Äù in the same directory as the python scripts.